 account or another service account of your choice, and select

 Allow full access to all Cloud APIs in the Identity and API access

 account you select, ensure that it has been granted the

 Logs Writer role in the IAM & admin section of the

 Running locally and elsewhere

-To use the Stackdriver Logging library for Python outside of Google Cloud Platform, you must supply your GCP project ID and appropriate service account credentials directly to the Stackdriver Logging library for Python.
-This applies to running the agent on your own workstation, on your data center's computers, or on the VM instances of another cloud provider.
+To use the Stackdriver Logging library for Python outside of GCP, you must supply your GCP project ID and appropriate service account credentials directly to the Stackdriver Logging library for Python.
+This applies to running the agent on your own workstation, on your data centers' computers, or on the VM instances of another cloud provider.
 For more information see Obtaining and providing service account credentials manually.

 Viewing the logs

 After deployment, you can view the logs in the GCP Console Logs Viewer.